Bob Waterfield: 1951 season

 During the off-season following the 1950 season, Waterfield tried his hand at an acting career.
 He starred with Johnny Weissmuller in "Jungle Manhunt" (also known as "Jungle Jim in the Forbidden Land"), playing the part of a football player stranded in the jungle.

 In the fall of 1951, Waterfield resumed his role as the Rams' regular starting quarterback, starting 10 of the Rams' 12 games at the position.
 He led the 1951 Rams to an 8–4 record and the NFL championship.
 During the 1951 season, Waterfield led the NFL with an 81.8 passer rating, an average of 17.8 yards per completion, and 13 field goals made.
 He ranked second in the league with 98 points scored.
 He also had the longest pass in the NFL during the 1951 season, a 91-yard touchdown pass to Elroy Hirsch in a 42–17 victory over the Chicago Bears.
 At the end of the 1951 season, Waterfield played in his second Pro Bowl and was selected by the UP as the second-team quarterback (behind Otto Graham) on the 1951 All-Pro Team.

 1952 season

 In 1952, Waterfield shared the Rams' quarterback job with Norm Van Brocklin, each starting six games.

-The Rams compiled a 9–3 and lost a divisional playoff game against the Detroit Lions.
-He announced his retirement on December 1, 1952, and was honored with Bob Waterfield Day for the Rams' final home game on December 14, 1952.
+On December 1, 1952, he announced his plan to retire at the end of the season.
+He was honored with Bob Waterfield Day for the Rams' final home game on December 14, 1952.
 The Rams retired Waterfield's No. 7 jersey and presented Waterfield with gifts in pregame ceremonies.

+The Rams compiled a 9–3 record, tied for best in the National Conference with the Detroit Lions.
+In the divisional playoff on December 21, he alternated with Van Brocklin on throws and kicked three extra points but threw a late interception as Detroit won 31–21.